 Her past research projects have focused on understanding family historians' and genealogists' use of records and archival collections, and the role of family photographs in everyday life.

 Deborah's first career was in newspaper journalism and photography.
-She entered the LIS profession via public libraries, first serving as a library circulation assistant and then director of the Saugatuck-Douglas District Library in Michigan.
-While undertaking graduate studies at the University of Michigan in the 1990's, Deborah made another transition in her interests to archives, digital photographs and family history collections.
+She entered the LIS profession via public libraries, first serving as a library circulation assistant and then as director of the Saugatuck-Douglas District Library in Michigan.
+While undertaking graduate studies at the University of Michigan in the 1990s, Deborah made another transition in her interests to archives, digital photographs and family history collections.